Warning: Major spoilers for Daria’s route contained below.

 And while almost every ending has inarguably been a testament to Rejet’s innovation and originality, it is the Hard ending which is their crowning achievement.

-In the end, Daria cannot stop her obsession with Nazuna, and resorts to murdering a deranged fan who attacked them.
-Nazuna is overwhelmed with despair and guilt from how deeply corrupt Daria has become, and joins her in the abyss.
-Together, they live as criminals and murderers, and their love is far from happy or content: Nazuna settles into denial to avoid falling into misery and self-condemnation, while Daria languishes in insanity.
+In the end, Daria cannot stop her obsession with Nazuna, and resorts to murdering a jealous fan who attacks them.
+Together, they live as criminals, and their love is far from happy or content: Nazuna is in complete denial of her misery, while Daria’s latent insanity has consumed her.
 Rather than a touching, heartwarming relationship, they’re both trapped in a tragedy of their own making.

 While it paints the darkest and most grim scenario, it is also the most plausible, considering the effects of Daria’s idolization.
-Her possessive behavior cannot always be cured with Nazuna’s determination and desire to free her, and although she may seem like a fairytale prince, love cannot conquer all.
-Considering this is a title which focuses on forbidden love, it’s a surprisingly somber ending, and my personal favorite.
+Her possessive behavior cannot always be cured with Nazuna’s determination and desire to free her, and although she may seem like a fairy tale prince, love cannot conquer all.
+Considering this is a title which focuses on forbidden love, it is a fittingly somber ending, and my personal favorite.